KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 ![Lagged scaling for Functions on ACA](https://github.com/KaiWalter/message-distribution/blob/main/media/2023-08-08-scaling-acaf.png?raw=true)

+Microsoft Product Group looked into this observation and provided an explanation in this [GitHub issue](https://github.com/Azure/azure-functions-on-container-apps/issues/33):

+> "Initially, some default numbers of nodes are allocated for any ACA environment.
+During scaling, ACA uses these nodes to create app instances.
+For container apps scaling, the default number of nodes are sufficient as it uses less cpu, memory per instance.
+For function apps scaling, the default number of nodes is not sufficient and thus, ACA environment requests more nodes in backend.
+After new nodes are available to ACA environment, it uses them to create remaining instances for Function app.
+It takes some time to fetch new nodes and create remaining instances, therefore, we see a gap in processing between both deployments."

-Microsoft Product Group looked into this observation and provided an explanation in this [GitHub issue](https://github.com/Azure/azure-functions-on-container-apps/issues/33).
-When conducting the final battery of tests in October'23 this behavior was partially gone (see results below) and Functions scaled as to be expected.
+When conducting the final battery of tests in October'23 this behavior was partially gone (see results below) when sufficient Functions relevant nodes already had been scaled.

 ### Solution Elements